Tigr (military vehicle): Kornet-D

-In 2011, the Tula Instrument Design Bureau demonstrated an upgraded Kornet-EM antitank missile system.
+In 2011, the Tula Instrument Design Bureau demonstrated an upgraded Kornet-EM anti-tank missile system.
 Two such units were mounted on a modified chassis of the SPM-2 Tigr.
 The machine is equipped with two retractable launchers for 8 missiles and gunnery equipment (remote weapons control with screens to display images from the sighting systems), as well as 8 additional missiles.
-This antitank system tested at Kapustin-Yar.
+This anti-tank system tested at Kapustin-Yar.
 The missile complex when mounted on a Tigr is known as the Kornet-D, and it is meant to replace the 9P148 missile carrier.
 Deliveries started in 2015.

 "Project 420"

 In early 2010, an improved Tigr armored vehicle with a 420-horsepower 5.9 L Cummins ISB and a Chrysler 545RFE automatic transmission was created.
 This engine/transmission combination was originally designed for a Dodge Ram pickup.
 Externally, the vehicle featured an additional air intake on the bonnet and enlarged brakes.
 Acceleration time to 100 km/h was reduced from 35 to 23 seconds compared to the standard version, and the top speed increased from 140 km/h to 160 km/h.